kimvanwyk/md410_2021_conv_website/content/events/lunch.md

 ---
-title: Convention delegates lunch
+title: 'Convention delegates lunch'
 draft: false
 ---

-More details will be made available closer to the event. \\
+More details will be made available closer to the event.
+\
 \
 **Date and Time**: Saturday 02 May 2020, 12:30-13:30 \
 **Location**: [Riverside Hotel](/venue)